farzana0/TN-SHAP/README.md

 - Thanks to the PyTorch team for the excellent deep learning framework
 - Thanks to the SHAPIQ authors for providing baseline implementations
-- Thanks to the Mila community for computational resources and support
+- Thanks to the research community for computational resources and support

 ## 📞 Contact